GlossProject/gloss.theme/README.rst

 One of the key tools of the project is a theme which uses special gloss classes.

+CONSIDERED ALPHA: This project is considered in an alpha stage.
+Note because the tools don't work but because of the need for more comprehensive documentation.
+We are adding documentation as we go and when it is ready we will move the status to Beta.

 Gloss Classes
 ---------------
 The general approach is to use a gl namespace.